vippsas/vipps-developers/vipps-test-environment.md

 You can add a real email address on a test user from the `Profile` -> `Personal information` -> `Email` section in the app.

-**Plesae note:** In MT verification of emails can only be triggered in a Vipps Login flow (if the merchant requests email), or from clicking “send email” from the email address section under profile-page (after updating the email address you will need to close and reopen the app for this option to be
+**Please note:** In MT verification of emails can only be triggered in a Vipps Login flow (if the merchant requests email), or from clicking “send email” from the email address section under profile-page (after updating the email address you will need to close and reopen the app for this option to be